-• Players must not reveal undershirts that contain slogans or advertising.

-A player removing his jersey to reveal slogans or advertising will be sanctioned by the competition organiser.

-• Jerseys must have sleeves.
+- Players must not reveal undershirts that contain slogans or advertising.
+The basic compulsory equipment must not contain any political, religious or personal statements. - A player removing his jersey to reveal slogans or advertising will be sanctioned by the competition organiser.
+The team of a player whose basic compulsory equipment contains political, religious or personal slogans or statements will be sanctioned by the competition organiser or by FIFA. - Jerseys must have sleeves.